UCL-CCS/Nbed/README.md

 # Nbed

-This package contains a method for embedding quantum simulation algorithms within DFT.
+This package implements projection-based embedding methods to reduce the size of a molecular Hamiltonain via embedding in DFT.
+Output qubit hamiltonains can be solved by a suitable quantum algorithm.

-Note: PySCF is not supported on Windows, so until alternative chemistry backends are implemented, this package will work only for Linux and MacOS.
+Nbed uses PySCF as a backend for chemistry caluculations, which is not supported on Windows.
+Alternative chemistry backends are planned, however in the mean time this package will work only for Linux and MacOS.
 ## Installation
 ### Pip